On hyperreality in spaghetti westerns

 This sort of overdetermined "reality" is to be found most everywhere in contemporary life.
 Expressed through idealized techniques of mediation (close mic'ing, multi-track recording, post-production editing) or in the highly professionalized training and performance practice in the world of classical music, not to mention the ubiquitous portrayals of a standardized perfection in body image or in the spurious happiness and homogenized uniqueness expressed in nearly everybody's Facebook profile, this sort of ideality establishes an impossible standard against which we are all invited to see ourselves as failures.

 For Cage, a non-intentional attitude toward sound was to open up the possibility for listening in a way that obviates the search for meaning, a listening mode that might free us from the need to understand the world through attachment to preformed categories.
-One outcome of this is the way that the detailed richness of sound "come into its own" becomes apparent to us and illuminates the possibility for a relationship to the world beyond self-interest.
-Hyperreality takes that very richness in detail and fixes it into an oppressive ideal.
+One outcome of this is the way that the detailed richness of sound "come into its own" becomes apparent to us and illuminates the possibility for another relationship to the world, one not driven by self-interested control.
+Hyperreality takes that very richness in detail and fixes it into a heavy-handed, yet subtly coercive ideal.